hase62/Neoantimon/README.md

 ##   2 214798169 214798169   T ]2:214794791]T     intronic       SPAG16       SVMERGE3_2
 ```

+**RNAseq file (not required)**

-An RNAseq file is not required, but you can attach "RNA expression" information by indicating "rnaexp_file".
+*An RNAseq file is not required, but you can attach "RNA expression" information by indicating "rnaexp_file".
-If you also indicate "rnabam_file", variant allele frequencies are also attached.
+If you also indicate "rnabam_file", variant allele frequencies are also attached. *

 ```r
 data(“sample_rna_exp”)
 print(sample_rna_exp, row.names = FALSE)